souazu/SpringMicroservices1/SpringMicroservices2.md

 Resilience - How many faults can a system tolerate before the system can completely go down?
 Is there a mechanism the system can come back to a normal state?

+What happens if a microservice goes down?
+If an instance of a microservice goes down, other instances of the same microservice can take up the request.

+What happens if a microservice is slow?